 For Display, Discovery, or Video Action campaigns, the solution is to be optimized targeting instead of similar audiences.

 For Awareness, Reach or Consideration video campaigns, the guidance is to include your first-party data in ad groups and enable audience expansion to reach users similar to your first-party data.

 For Search or Shopping campaigns, it’s highly recommended that you use Smart Bidding in your campaigns.
-When customer match lists are applied to search & shopping campaigns (targeted or observation), those lists will automatically be used as a signal for Smart Bidding.
+When customer match lists are applied to search & shopping campaigns (targeted or observation), those lists will automatically be factored as a signal for Smart Bidding.

-These changes will occur in phases.
+These modifications will occur in phases.